Babylon 5: Season 4: No Surrender, No Retreat (1996–1997)

 Sheridan is rescued from Z'ha'dum by the mysterious Lorien.
 With the Shadows in retreat, the Vorlons begin destroying any planet allied with or influenced by the Shadows.
 Mollari overthrows the mad emperor Cartagia with the aid of G'Kar in exchange for the liberation of the Narn from Centauri rule.
-Mollari then finally betrays the Shadows in order to save Centauri Prime from the Vorlons.
+Mollari betrays the Shadows in order to save the Centauri homeworld from the Vorlons.
 Sheridan realizes the Vorlons and Shadows have used the younger races in a proxy war, and convinces both sides to permanently end their conflict and to leave the younger races alone in peace.
 Sheridan next refocuses on returning democracy to Earth.
 He forges a new Interstellar Alliance along with the Minbari, Centauri, and Narn governments.
 With their help, Sheridan is able to win the Earth civil war and forces President Clark out of office.
+Sheridan is forced to resign from the Earth military, but is named president of the Interstellar Alliance.

 Season 5: The Wheel of Fire (1998)

+An ex-wife of Sheridan's, Elizabeth Lochley, is assigned to command the station.
 A group of rogue human telepaths take sanctuary on the station, seeking Sheridan's aid to escape the control of Psi Corps, the autocratic Earth agency that oversees telepaths.
-However the telepath colony begins causing many problems for the Interstellar Alliance and are eventually expelled.
-At the same time, remnant aliens loyal to the Shadows' known as the Drakh, seek revenge against the Centauri who betrayed the Shadows, and against Sheridan's Alliance whom defeated them.
+The Interstellar Alliance refuses to grant them a planet of their own, and they are eventually expelled from the station.
+Meanwhile, the Drakh, former supporters of the Shadows, seek revenge for the Shadows' defeat.
 They infiltrate the Centauri government and orchestrate attacks against other Alliance members.
 Mollari attempts to purge the alien manipulation of his government but is too late.
 After a devastating attack by Alliance forces on Centauri Prime, Mollari is installed as emperor, but under Drakh control.
-He then permanently withdraws the Centauri from the Interstellar Alliance.
+He then withdraws the Centauri from the Interstellar Alliance.
 Twenty years later, Sheridan has a last reunion with his friends before leaving to join Lorien and the older races "beyond the rim".